 More than 100,000 Russian-speaking refugees and immigrants from the former Soviet Union currently reside in the Portland metro area, and the numbers are expected only to increase.
 Census figures show that no other place in the nation has had more of an influx from the Soviet Union than the Pacific Northwest.
 Oregon is number two in the nation for Russian-speaking new comers.

-ROSS offers FREE classes, taught by a bilingual instructor, to help Russian-speaking women learn skills for employment, budgeting, taxes and more.
+ROSS offers FREE classes to help Russian-speaking women learn skills for employment, budgeting, taxes and more.
 Classes are held every Tuesday and Thursday from 9 to 11 a.m. at the ROSS office.
 For more information, download a flyer in English or in Russian or call (503) 777-3437.

 ROSS предлагает бесплатные классы для русско- говорящих женщин, которые преподаются двуязычным преподавателем, с целью помочь женщинам изучить английский язык и стать экономически независимой.Классы проводятся по вторникам и четвергам с 9 am до 11 :00 am в здании ROSS.За дополнительной информацией обращайтесь по тел: 503-777-3437 или. Вы можете распечатать флаер здесь

 Our mission is to successfully integrate Russian-speaking immigrants and refugees into Oregon and southwest Washington communities by providing services that increase independence, enable economic self-sufficiency, and improve mental and physical well-being.

 We are currently the only agency that works exclusively with the large Russian-speaking population in Multnomah, Clackamas, Washington and Marion Counties in Oregon, and Clark County in southwest Washington.